Queen of Hearts (Alice's Adventures in Wonderland): Other films and television appearances

 In the 1991 Disney Channel series Adventures in Wonderland, the Queen was played by Armelia McQueen.
 She appears as a short-tempered and childish but basically benevolent ruler.
 She was alternately called "The Queen of Hearts" and "The Red Queen" during the course of the series.

 She has recurring cameos in the television series House of Mouse, voiced by Tress MacNeille, as well as its direct-to-video films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains, in the last one being one of the main villains who take over the House of Mouse.

 Another Queen of Hearts (real name Valentina Corazón) appeared in the animated series Alice's Wonderland Bakery (possibly a descendant of her like the rest of the characters in the series with respect to the characters in the 1951 film), voiced by Eden Espinosa, who was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in a Preschool Animated Program for her performance.
 She also has a daughter named Rosa, who is one of the best friends of Alice (great-granddaughter of the Alice from the film).

-The Queen of Hearts appears in the live-action film Descendants: The Rise of Red, played by Rita Ora and Ruby Rose Turner (this last as Bridget, a young Queen of Hearts), where her daughter Red is a main character.
+The Queen of Hearts appears in the live-action film Descendants: The Rise of Red, played by Rita Ora and Ruby Rose Turner (the latter as Bridget, a young Queen of Hearts), where her daughter Red is a main character.
 The Queen of Hearts acts as the main antagonist, trying to take over Auradon.
 When her daughter travels back in time, she discovers that young Bridget was a sweet and friendly person, whose personality changed due to a prank.
 After avoiding this and returning to the present, Red discovers her mother still retaining the good personality of her youth.
 Turner reprises the role as the young Bridget in the stop motion short film Wickedly Sweet: A Descendants Short Story (in a voice role) and in the short film Shuffle of Love: A Descendants Short Story.
 Ora reprises the role as the Queen of Hearts in the sequel Descendants: Wicked Wonderland, where is also introduced another daughter of the character, Pink.